 \For sector comparisons, Afore XXI Banorte's results are shown at 100% in this table.
 As of the fourth quarter of 2016, results are reported in Seguros Banorte through participation method.
-For 2015, Afore's results were 100% presented in the Banking Sector's results through participation method.

 c.
 The trading results for the years ended December 31, 2016 and 2015 are as follows: